 Running Time: 97 mins

-Another thoughtfully written and directed movie from Sophia Coppola, galvanizing her ability and her eye for quality cinema that explores relationships in new and yet more realistic ways.
+Another thoughtfully written and directed movie from Sofia Coppola, galvanizing her ability and her eye for quality cinema that explores relationships in new and yet more realistic ways.
 Somewhere won the Golden Lion Award at the 67th Venice Film Awards for Best Picture and explores a father-daughter relationship within the circuit of the rich and famous.